Participants Needed!

 How many people participated so far?

 Data collection started in the New Zealand Vipassana Centre, Dhamma Medini, on October 2024.
-As for 1st April 2025, thirty Vipassana students participated.
+As for 25 June 2025, sixty Vipassana students participated.

 How many participants are needed?